 EPA Opens Registration for ECOTOX Knowledgebase Encore Training Being Held February 7

 The U.S. Environmental Protection Agency (EPA) has opened registration for the second ECOTOXicology Knowledgebase (ECOTOX) virtual training on February 7, 2023.
 ECOTOX is a comprehensive, publicly available tool providing environmental toxicity data on aquatic life, terrestrial plants, and wildlife.
-EPA states that the virtual training, which is specifically targeted for decision-makers, will provide: According to EPA, the virtual training will be a live encore of the training offered in...
+EPA states that the virtual training, which is specifically targeted for decision-makers, will provide: An overview of the database content and function; Application-oriented use case...

 By Lynn L. Bergeson and Carla N. Hutton The U.S. Environmental Protection Agency (EPA) announced on January 12, 2023, that it is updating the Safer Chemical Ingredients List (SCIL), “a living list of chemicals organized by functional-use class that EPA’s Safer Choice program has evaluated and determined meet Safer Choice criteria.”
 EPA is adding nine chemicals to the SCIL.
 EPA states that to expand the number of chemicals and functional-use categories on the SCIL,...